TVR28/Computer-Vision/README.md

 # Realtime Gym Workout Tracker
-## Realtime workout tracker using **OpenCv** and **MediaPipe**

-- A Bicep curl counter is built using `OpenCv` and `MediaPipe` in python
-- We estimate the joint cordinates and calculate angles between joints
-- Then we setup a counter for motion of bicep curl based on angles between the joints.

-_More workouts to be added..._

-# AI Workout Manager

-The AI Workout Manager is a pose detection application that uses Python, OpenCV, and MediaPipe to count exercise reps.
-It's capable of identifying different stages of reps and can calculate angles between various body landmarks during the workout.
+The Gym Workout Tracker is a pose detection application that uses Python, OpenCV, and MediaPipe to count exercise reps and estimate posture.
+It's capable of identifying different stages of reps and can calculate angles between various body landmarks during different workouts like bicep curls, pushups etc.

 ## Features